sanderhahn/go-bf/readme.md

 <!-- https://www.youtube.com/watch?v=G0-PxhDZV00 -->

-The runtime defaults to 10000, but sometimes its benefitial to limit the runtime to fit simpler texts.
+The runtime defaults to 10000, but sometimes its beneficial to limit the runtime to fit simpler texts.

 ```bash